 No matter how much you think you know, remember there is always more to know.
 It is also very important to help others on the path.
-Helping and teaching others enables you to learn from a different perspective.
+Helping and teaching others enables you to learn from a unique perspective.

-There is an important relationship between the teacher and helper.
+There is an important relationship between the teacher and the helper.
 The changing spiritual tide, the ebb and flow of energy between the teacher and student is as important as the knowledge.
 Sometimes the energy is the knowledge that is received.
 This is especially true when dealing with Mantras and Sutras.
 When an inspired teacher initiates a student they impart energy.
 The vibration of the Mantra or Sutra comes from the spirit of the teacher.

 The Power of Silence and Presence